 We have no flicker of doubt in our minds, and we agree with the respondent, that this letter was nothing but an ultimatum.
 The first appellant had already made up his mind to take disciplinary action.
 He was not even in a position to accommodate a hearing, let alone giving that opportunity.
-So, whatever the appellant would have done, except taking up the briefs, would have been window dressing.
-So, we dismiss these two grounds of appeal.

-In the third ground of appeal the appellants averred that the learned trial judges erred in finding that the suspension order violated Article 13(6)(a) of the Constitution:
+In the third ground of appeal, the appellants averred that the learned trial judges erred in finding that the suspension order violated Article 13 (6) (a) of the Constitution: